kocheck/quartz/content/The Crystal Heart/Places/Sanctuary/Sanctuary.md

 ---
-title: The Sanctuary Survival Guide (Or How to Not Get Kicked Out of Your Only Safe Haven)
+title: The Sanctuary Survival Guide
 aliases:
   - Sanctuary City Guide
 ---

-# The Sanctuary Survival Guide (Or How to Not Get Kicked Out of Your Only Safe Haven)
+# Or How to Not Get Kicked Out of Your Only Safe Haven

 ## Welcome to Your New Home (Whether You Like It or Not)